rollbar/docs/onboarding/apex.md

 You can also go back to the Rollbar for Apex installer VisualForce page: `RollbarConfigure`.

 # Additional information
-* If you are installing the pakcage in a scratch organization, just add `/packaging/installPackage.apexp?p0=04t2E000003sj20` after your scratch org's domain name, i.e.: `https://platform-enterprise-7532-dev-ed.lightning.force.com//packaging/installPackage.apexp?p0=04t2E000003sj20`.
+* If you are installing the package in a scratch organization, just add `/packaging/installPackage.apexp?p0=04t2E000003sj20` after your scratch org's domain name, i.e.: `https://platform-enterprise-7532-dev-ed.lightning.force.com//packaging/installPackage.apexp?p0=04t2E000003sj20`.